 A total of 33 percent of trees were found to be in good condition, 61 percent were in fair condition, less than five percent were in poor condition, and less than five percent were dead.
-Dead trees include trees #313, #319, #325, #422, and #424..
+Dead trees include trees #313, #319, #325, #422, and #424.
+While dead trees are exempt from permitting requirements, their condition shall be assessed as part of the Tree Inventory Plan and Arborist Report in order to qualify for exemption prior to removal.
 Trees in fair or poor condition showed signs and symptoms of abiotic and biotic defects leading to decline including:

 - Deadwood ranging between five to greater than 30 percent;

 - Weakly formed unions (i.e., included bark);

 - Poor tree form due to abnormal development of scaffold branches causing injury to other branches;

 - Sprouts at the base and on the trunk;

 - Vine suppression;

 - Lean and contorted growth;

 - Lack of vigour;

 - Broken branches;

 - Trunk wounds and cracks; and

-- Defoliation from Cankerworm.
+• Defoliation from Cankerworm.